 - Carrie Anderson (2006), Aerosol Vertical Structure in Earth-Analog Atmospheres: Titan’s Haze and Martian Dust

 - Takafumi Temma (2005), Vertical Structure Modeling of Saturn with High Spectral Resolution Imaging

-Dr. Chanover currently teaches the online version of the undergraduate course entitled Introduction to Astronomy (ASTR 110G).
-She has previously taught other introductory and upper level undergraduate astronomy courses at NMSU, as well as a graduate course on Solar System Astrophysics and directed independent studies related to planetary atmospheres.
+Dr. Chanover currently teaches a pilot First Year Seminar course entitled The Planets: Climate Change Across the Solar System (ASTR 105G).
+She has previously taught the online version of the undergraduate course entitled Introduction to Astronomy (ASTR 110G), other introductory and upper level undergraduate astronomy courses at NMSU, as well as a graduate course on Solar System Astrophysics and directed independent studies related to planetary atmospheres.